vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 If you delete the key provider that was the default, you will not have a new default until you assign one (we do not have enough information to safely assign a new default so we leave it to an administrator to do).
 There should always be a default key provider configured.

-### Are encryption keys persisted across ESXi reboots?
+### Are encryption keys persisted across ESX reboots?

 Functionally yes.
-Because the ESXi host has the Key Derivation Key stored as part of its configuration it can operate independently.
+Because the ESX host has the Key Derivation Key stored as part of its configuration it can operate independently.

-### Do I need to enable ESXi Key Persistence to use Native Key Provider?
+### Do I need to enable ESX Key Persistence to use Native Key Provider?

-No – ESXi Key Persistence is a separate feature that, in effect, caches encryption keys from a standard key provider (not a Native Key Provider) on a host using the host’s Trusted Platform Module.
+No – ESX Key Persistence is a separate feature that, in effect, caches encryption keys from a standard key provider (not a Native Key Provider) on a host using the host’s Trusted Platform Module.
 While Native Key Provider does something similar, it does not use the Key Persistence feature, and does not require the feature to be enabled.

 Key Persistence is disabled by default, and the use cases for the feature are limited.
 Most organizations should not enable Key Persistence without thoroughly examining their threat models and risks.